 - Government ordinance or seizure

 Standard homeowners insurance policies have coverage limits and exclusions.
-To enhance the protection your home insurance policy offers, you can pay extra and get an add-on to your policy.
-Insurance riders allow homeowners to increase coverage limits and cover additional hazards.
+In fact, to enhance the protection your home insurance policy offers, you can pay extra and get an add-on to your policy.
+Also, insurance riders allow homeowners to increase coverage limits and cover additional hazards.